Primary system and API concepts are documented in the User guide.

 Xis an integer.

-To make it easier to extend the Kubernetes API, we are in the process of implementing API
+To make it easier to extend the Kubernetes API, we implemented API groups.

 The API group is specified in a REST path and in the

 apiVersion field of a serialized object.

 Currently there are several API groups in use:

 /api/v1and is not specified as part of the